Boburmirzo/chatgpt-api-python-sales/README.md

-# Find discounts using LLM App
+# Find real-time discounts using LLM App

 This repo demonstrates Pathway’s [LLM App features](https://github.com/pathwaycom/llm-app) with an example project that processes discount data in real-time like [Amazon Products Sales Dataset](https://www.kaggle.com/datasets/lokeshparab/amazon-products-dataset?select=Shoes.csv) as input and exposes an HTTP REST endpoint to answer user queries about current discounts from different markets in a specific location and it uses OpenAI API [Embeddings](https://platform.openai.com/docs/api-reference/embeddings) and [Chat Completion](https://platform.openai.com/docs/api-reference/completions) endpoints to generate AI assistant responses.